 - 1 tsp avocado oil (any other vegetable oil will work too)

 - 1 block extra-firm tofu (Swaddle the block of tofu in a paper napkin or cheesecloth, place it in a sieve, and place a heavy weight, like a pan, on top.
 Let the tofu stand for an hour at least so most of the water has drained out of it.
 Then cut it in half down the middle, and halve again crosswise so you have four slices.)

 - 1 tsp coriander powder

-- 1/4 tsp cayenne or any red chilli pepper powder
+- 1/4 tsp cayenne (or paprika for less heat, or another red chilli powder)

 - 1/8 tsp turmeric

 - 1 tbsp lemon juice

 - 1 tsp avocado oil (any other vegetable oil would work too)

 - 1-inch piece cinnamon

 - 1 tbsp grated ginger